sarsky/Mozzie/docs/source/Accessories.rst

  * Red is armed
  * Slow pulsing shows the flight controller heartbeat (which also indicates that the CC has booted correctly and that mavproxy is forwarding mavlink messages from the FC).

+The LED strip needs to be mounted on the top side of the fuselage for easy visibility.
+It can be mounted using the 3D Printed LED

 Power Key
 ............